chung-leong/progressive-json/examples/wordpress/README.md

 This example demonstrates the use of [`createJSONStream`](../../doc/createJSONStream.md) on the server-side.
 We'll examine how streaming a JSON object can help improve response time.
-As a test database, we'll use site data from an instance of WordPress, running alongside MySQL (MariaDB, actually) in Docker.
+As a test database, we'll use site data from an instance of WordPress running alongside MySQL (MariaDB, actually) in Docker.

 ## Seeing the code in action